intelligentsystemsubi/intelligentsystemsubi.github.io/_team_members/former_alumni.md

   - "Federated Learning"
 ---

-Former Alumni was a PhD researcher at the SOCIA Lab from 2016 to 2021, working under the supervision of Prof. Hugo Proença and co-supervision of Prof. João C. Neves.
-Her dissertation, titled "Robust Deep Learning Architectures for Biometric Recognition in Adversarial Environments," focused on developing novel defense mechanisms against adversarial attacks on biometric systems.

-During her time at SOCIA Lab, she published over 15 papers in top-tier conferences and journals, including IEEE TPAMI, CVPR, and ICCV.
-Her work on adversarial training for face recognition systems received the Best Paper Award at the International Conference on Biometrics (ICB) in 2019.
+Former Alumni was a researcher at the Intelligent Systems Laboratory from 2015 to 2021.
+During this time, they contributed to several projects in computer vision and deep learning for biometric applications.

+After completing their research at IS-UBI, they joined the AI Research Institute at the University of Excellence, where they currently lead research on advanced computer vision techniques.

+Their work at IS-UBI resulted in multiple publications in top-tier conferences and journals, and they continue to collaborate with the lab on joint research projects.

 ## Key Contributions